byapparov/CarND-Behavioral-Cloning-P3/README.md

 This removes area above the road that is not relevant for driving and area that contains the boot of the car.

+Following layers of selected model architecture consist of:

-Selected model architecture consists of three convolution (5x5) layers, followed by two convolution (3x3) layers and and four dense layers.
+  - three convolution (5x5) layers,
+  - two convolution (3x3) layers
+  - four dense layers.

+To avoid overfitting, first two layers have strides (2,2) and dense layers are linked through dropout layers.

 Total number of model parameters is **1,902,531**.